rishitsaiya/Data-Analysis/README.md

 #### Assignment 4
 The assignment basically requires us to find Power of an experiments.
 We have the file named 4.r which has the final code which can be readily implemented.
 We have t ouse the concepts of Hypothsis Testing to calculate the power of the experiment.
 We have to import the ```.csv``` file provided to us and use that data to conduct the experiment.

+The concepts covered are basics of Machine Learning and Deep Learning concepts.

 ## Open for PR(s)